Introduction

 How data is handled during the merge

-When a contact is recognised as already existing, Artshell:
+When a contact is recognised as already existing, Artshell updates the record according to the following logic:

-- Add any tags from the Excel file that are not already associated with the contact;
+- Tags: new tags from the Excel file are added if they are not already present in the contact cards;

-- Overwrites existing field values with those provided in the Excel file (with the exception of tags, email addresses, phone numbers, and addresses, which are always added and never replaced).
+- Existing fields: are overwritten with the values from the Excel file (except for tags, email addresses, phone numbers and addresses, which are always added and never replaced).